nemo0622/pokeemerald_base/README.md

     - Toedscool and Toedscruel
     - Capsakid and Scovillain
     - Tinkatink, Tinkatuff, and Tinkaton
+    - Cetoddle and Cetitan
+    - Frigibax, Arctibax, and Baxcalibur
+    - Annihilape, Clodsire, Farigiraf, Dundunsparce, and Kingambit
+    - Roaring Moon, Great Tusk, and Slither Wing
+    - Iron Valiant, Iron Treads, and Iron Moth
+    - Poltchageist and Sinistcha

 ## Known Issues, Future Plans, & Credits!